Mohammad Abu Yusuf: Managerial career

 On 4 March 2008, Yusuf was made Bangladesh national team coach for the 2008 AFC Challenge Cup qualifiers and the 2008 SAFF Championship.
 Yusuf selected an inexperienced squad for the AFC Challenge Cup qualifiers, and during their opening match draw against Afghanistan, he handed debuts to three players – Mamunul Islam, Arup Kumar Baidya, Kazi Mofazzal Hossain (sent off during the game) and Maroof Ahmed.
 Nonetheless, the next game resulted in a (1–2) defeat to Kyrgyzstan which ended Bangladesh's qualification hopes.
-Later on that year at the SAFF Championship, Bangladesh produced one of their worst performances at the competition, and failed to advance past the group-stage with 2 draws and 1 loss.
+Later on that year at the SAFF Championship, Bangladesh produced one of their worst performances in the competition, and failed to advance past the group-stage with 2 draws and 1 loss.
 Yusuf resigned after the tournament, stating it was due to interference from the Bangladesh Football Federation (BFF).

 Yusuf spent the next few years managing minnows Farashganj SC and Feni SC in the Bangladesh Premier League, and he enjoyed relative success by helping them avoid relegation.
 On 16 February 2012, Yusuf joined Sheikh Jamal DC, and lead the club to a runners-up position in the 2012–13 Bangladesh Premier League and 2012 Federation Cup.
 Yusuf also finished runner-up at the 2015 Federation Cup with Muktijoddha SKC.

 Yusuf was reappointed as Farashganj SC head coach in April 2017.
-However, midway thorugh the 2017–18 Bangladesh Premier League, Yusuf was sacked by Farashganj, and the club eventually went onto be relegated from the top-tier.
+However, midway through the 2017–18 Bangladesh Premier League, Yusuf was sacked by Farashganj, and the club eventually went onto be relegated from the top-tier.
 In June 2021, Yusuf took charge of Wari Club, during the second phase of the 2020–21 Bangladesh Championship League.
-He remained in the second-tier, managing NoFeL SC during the 2022–23 Bangladesh Championship League, before facing the sack halfway thorugh the league season, in January 2023.
+He remained in the second-tier, managing NoFeL SC during the 2022–23 Bangladesh Championship League, before facing the sack halfway through the league season, in January 2023.

+On 24 April 2024, Yusuf guided Dhaka Wanderers Club to the Bangladesh Premier League as runners-up of the 2023–24 Bangladesh Championship League.
+This marked the club's return to the country's top-flight after 19 years and would see them participate in the Premier League for the first time in history.